RamyPoe/HavocTown/README.md

 #### Game

-Has been compiled to `HavocTown.zip`.
+Has been compiled and posted as a release.
 The executable can be run.
-The java runtime is included in the package.
+The java runtime will be included in the package.
+Alternatively you can recompile given source code and assets.

 ## Reflection